FRC1257/research-2020/README.md

 * March 24, 2019: completed the first full version of the motion profiler.
 Still needs to be tested on Processing, but given an array of points the math works out.
 * April 11, 2019: added quintic spline interpolation.
 This is to be used instead of a path injector and smoother.
 * April 12, 2019: added quintic spline functionality to the path generator.
+* September 20, 2019: revisited the project.
+Made it compatible with WPILib 4.1.